-Bedrock is the solid material that forms the earth's crust.
-Bedrock geology consists of solid rock formations found below the soil formed during the early periods of the earth's development that form the earth's crust.
-These formations have undergone extensive folding, uplifting, eroding and weathering during the millions of years that have since passed and are now overlain by surface geology and soil.
+Usually, bedrock occurs as solid rock layers below the surface.
+This is the case in Burt Township, with surface soil appearing on top of these layers.
 Bedrock serves a valuable function as it captures and stores water that is tapped by wells for drinking.
-The capacity of each different type of bedrock for providing a source of well water plus the water's quality is discussed next.
+The capacity of each different type of bedrock for providing a source of well water plus the waters quality is discussed next.